VikasVMani/pli/pli.md

         /* procedure body */
     END processData;

-instruction:  Declare a controlled variable with initial value
+instruction:  Declare a controlled variable with initial value in PL/1.

 input: